AishwaryaSudeep/P2P_Interpreter_APP/README.md

     - gTTS
 2. Run p2p.py on different terminals to generate new peers
 3. Sample .wav and .txt file provided under server_files to implement the following:
-    - 2. To share recorded audio file
+    - 2.To share recorded audio file
-    - 4. To share pre-existing text file
+    - 4.To share pre-existing text file